SheCodesAustralia/workshopcontent/content/html_and_css_intro/css_properties/colour/background/_index.md

 # Background Colour

-It's not just the text colour we can change as well, we can also use `background-color` to change the colour of the background.
+It's not only the text colour we can change as well, we can also use `background-color` to change the colour of the background.

 ```css
 h1 {